NATIVE PLANT LANDSCAPING AT FORSYTH

 Audubon Society Presents Native Landscape Award

-On May 15, 2015, Mitch Leachman, Executive Director of the St. Louis Audubon Society (at left with Head of School Mike Vachow), presented the St. Louis Audubon Society’s Bring Conservation Home program Silver Certification for the Forsyth School campus grounds, in recognition of the habitat that has been created for native birds, butterflies and pollinators.
+In May 2015, Mitch Leachman, Executive Director of the St. Louis Audubon Society, presented the School with St. Louis Audubon Society’s Bring Conservation Home program Silver Certification for the Forsyth School campus grounds, in recognition of the habitat that has been created for native birds, butterflies and pollinators.
 Of note, although the St. Louis Audubon Society works with many schools on the Bring Conservation Home program, which promotes growing native plants, Mr. Leachman reports that Forsyth is the only school in St. Louis to attempt a large-scale native plant landscaping, and the only school to be recognized with an award.

 Back to Our Roots

 Native landscaping at Forsyth began with the vision and planning of Forsyth parent and past parent volunteers, science teacher/environmentalist Gary Schimmelpfenig, Mitch Leachman, Executive Director of the St. Louis Audubon Society, and Director of Facilities Michael Mitchell, with support from the Forsyth School Plant & Land Committee.
 This group of Forsyth activists developed a master plan for native landscaping.
 Why native plants?
 More biodiversity, more sustainable landscapes, less maintenance.
 Native plants attract wildlife: birds, bees and other species.
 Not to mention learning opportunities for Forsyth’s students.

 Back to Our Roots Is a Mission-Based Effort